- Professional foresters can help you plan your timber harvest and sale.

 Getting help from a forester

-Before selling your lumber, work with a professional forester.
+Before selling your timber, work with a professional forester.
 They are your best resource for making sure your bases are covered from start to finish.
 Professional foresters can measure trees, estimate their value, and make sure sale boundaries are clearly marked to the final scale.

 When professional foresters conduct timber sales, they strive to: